An apocalyptic horse with glowing red eyes welcoming visitors? Check.

 1- Horse of the Apocalypse

 What does it represent?
-The 1st thing that came to mind when I saw this horrendous piece (for an aiport anyways) is: the Pale horse of the Apocalypse.
+The 1st thing that came to mind when I saw this horrendous piece (for an airport anyways) is the Pale horse of the Apocalypse.
 It is the fourth horse in the book of Revelation in the Bible and is appropriately called “Death”.

 “And I looked, and behold a pale horse;